 If you're new to EOP and ATP, I recommend having a listen to the podcast to learn more.
 But in brief, ATP delivers a series of enhanced email security features for Exchange Online Protection to prevent malicious attachments and links from causing customers to be infected with malware.

-The two main capabilities of Advanced Threat Protection are:
+The three main capabilities of Advanced Threat Protection are:

 - Safe Links – URLs in email messages are rewritten so that users are redirected through a Microsoft service that checks the link for malicious content when the user clicks it.